the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 Fix - Make improvements to the canonical tags added to event views to improve compatibility with SEO plugins.
-[TEC-4693]
+[TEC-4693] Fix - Resolve the issue of the WP customizer not loading correctly when the Colbri Page Builder plugin is active.
+[TEC-4735]

 = [6.0.11] 2023-03-20 =